HOW TO GET THERE?

 The Pragser Tal valley is open.
 It can be reached at any time.
 Online bookings are no longer necessary.

 There will be a traffic regulation for 2026 in the summer months.
+It will be in force from 01.07 - 15.09.2026 between 9am and 4pm.

-Parking on the holidays
+Parking during the spring holidays

-From 01.11 - 02.11.2025 and from 06.12 - 08.12.2025 you can book a parking space in the parking lot P1.
+On the indicated days you can book a parking space in the parking lot P1.
 The reservation includes also the shuttle to the Pragser Wildsee lake.
 You can also hike up to the lake following path nr.
 1.

 In order to have a secured parking space you can book the parking lot P1 in advance to your visit.
 The reservation includes also the shuttle that takes you to the Pragser Wildsee lake and back.
 You can also hike up to the lake following path nr.
 1.

-The shuttle runs every half hour - except lunch break.
-First ride: 9.40 am. – Last ride: 16.55 pm.
+The shuttle runs every half hour.
+First ride: 9.10 am. – Last ride: 17.25 pm.

 Yes, the shuttle is included in your car park reservation if you book in advance.